 In the new scheme, the voter just sends a particular ElGamal encryption of the vote plus a proof that it indeed contains a valid vote.
 The proof prevents the voters from casting bogus ballots, and should be such that no information whatsoever leaks about the actual vote contained in a ballot.
-The crux is to keep this proof O(k), and here we follow the approach of [8].
-We will need a novel application of the technique of [9] for constructing efficient witness hiding protocols.
-The resulting proof of validity is a little bit more complicated than in [8], but still requires only a few modular exponentiations.
-A proof of knowledge similar to our proof of validity has been used by Chen and Pedersen to construct efficient group signatures [10].
+The crux is to keep this proof O(k), and here we follow the approach of [CFSY96].
+We will need a novel application of the technique of [CDS94] for constructing efficient witness hiding protocols.
+The resulting proof of validity is a little bit more complicated than in [CFSY96], but still requires only a few modular exponentiations.
+A proof of knowledge similar to our proof of validity has been used by Chen and Pedersen to construct efficient group signatures [CP95].

 Unlike previous schemes based on Benaloh's approach, however, we will achieve robustness w.r.t. faulty authorities without increasing the work for the voter.
 To this end, we will employ fault-tolerant threshold cryptosystems instead of (verifiable) secret sharing schemes.
-In our case there will be only one public key for which the matching private key is shared among the authorities using threshold cryptography techniques ([11] for a survey).
+In our case there will be only one public key for which the matching private key is shared among the authorities using threshold cryptography techniques (see [Des94] for a survey.)
 The voter posts the ballot encrypted with the public key of the authorities.
 The private key is never reconstructed, and only used implicitly when the authorities cooperate to decrypt the final tally.
 The correctness of the decryption will be assured, even in the presence of malicious authorities.

-Apart from achieving a strong set of properties, three major achievements of our scheme are:

-- i) The work required of the voter is minimal.
-Compared to [8] the work is reduced by a multiplicative factor of n.
+Apart from achieving a strong set of properties, three major achievements of our scheme are: (i) The work required of the voter is minimal.
+Compared to [CFSY96] the work is reduced by a multiplicative factor of n.
 Although n is usually much smaller than k, this is still a substantial gain in practice.
-The work for the authorities and observers is reduced accordingly. - ii) The protocol for the voter remains the same even if n is variable.
+The work for the authorities and observers is reduced accordingly. (ii) The protocol for the voter remains the same even if n is variable.
 Usually n grows with the desired security of the scheme (the more authorities the less potential that an adversary can corrupt, say, half of them).
-Using our protocol this growth is "transparent" to the user.
-This property has very nice applications in simplifying the whole election infrastructure.
-For example it allows the government to distribute the software for the election protocol once and for all (thus reducing all the problems connected with checking the integrity of such software), while the value of n can be determined a posteriori. - iii) As a bonus, the new scheme can easily be extended using techniques for proactive threshold cryptosystems [12] to leave the system (and its keys) in place for a really long time without fearing that the secret key gets compromised (section 6.3).
+Using our protocol this growth is "transparent" to the user. (iii) As a bonus, the new scheme can easily be extended using techniques for proactive threshold cryptosystems [HJJ+97] to leave the system (and its keys) in place for a really long time without fearing that the secret key gets compromised (see Section 6.3).